mbheinen/bpa-ipf-tsp/README.md

 Output:  Powerflow Network Data file `<cutcasename.bse>`

 This is a stand-alone program that cuts out a subsystem from a solved base case (`.bse`) file.
-Flows at the cut branches are converted into equivalent generation or load on specially formatted +A continuation bus records.
+Flows at the cut branches are converted into equivalent generation or load on specially formatted `+A` continuation bus records.
 An ensuing power flow run should solve with internal branch flows and bus voltages which are identical to those quantities in the original base case.

 In almost all cases, you will have to convert one of the buses in the cut subsystem into a slack bus, to replace the original system slack bus.

 Several methods are available to define the cut system: bus names, zones, base kVs, and individual branches.
 A pi-back feature replaces selected buses with a passive-node sequence (lines consisting of sections) with the original loads pi-backed in proportion to the line admittances.

-Documentation is in Appendix F of the [IPF Batch Users Guide].

 Below is a sample control file: